jhhsu8/HarvardX-Data-Science-Visualization/README.md

-In this course, I learned the basics of data visualization and exploratory data analysis.
+In this course, I learned the basics of data visualization and exploratory data analysis with R.